adblockplus/libadblockplus/README.md

 * You need a C++14 compatible compiler to build libadblockplus.
 Below there is the list of tested tools.

-* 7z
-We use 7z for prebuilt V8.
-In order to install it on a debian-based system one can use `p7zip-full` package, or `p7zip-plugins` on rpm-based.

 Win32:
 * At least v141 Visual C++ toolset (available in Microsoft Visual Studio 2017).